April 7, 2026

 This interaction increases transparency, responsiveness and stability in production control.

-APS software becomes relevant wherever production processes are complex.
-In mechanical engineering, project-related orders and bottleneck resources must be coordinated.
+An APS is essential wherever production processes are complex.
+In mechanical engineering, project-based orders and bottleneck resources must be coordinated.
 In the automotive industry, precise capacity planning is essential for just-in-time processes.

-The benefits are particularly high in electronics manufacturing and for OEMs.
-Here, complex bills of materials, a high degree of product variety, volatile material availability, and short-term shifts in priorities all converge.
-Without a powerful and realistic detailed scheduling Production control quickly becomes confusing.
+The benefits are particularly significant in electronics manufacturing and for OEMs.
+In these sectors, complex bills of materials, a wide variety of product variants, volatile material availability, and sudden changes in priorities all come into play.
+Without powerful and realistic detailed scheduling , production control detailed scheduling quickly detailed scheduling unmanageable.

 The need for structured production planning is also constantly increasing in logistics and high-variety mass production.
 As a general rule: the greater the dynamism and interdependencies in production, the greater the benefit of an APS (Automated Production Planning and Scheduling).